Where Have You Been?

 Rising Costs – Labor and Materials

 Inflation is the buzz word in any newsworthy update on the state of our economy.
 This has been caused from a gluttony of money that our government has allowed to enter the market in the form of low interest rates and higher priced materials due to a lack of supply.
 I wrote back in July of 2020, “The prices of framing materials has increased significantly, causing owners to come up with $3,000.00 – $5,000.00 in the span of 3-4 months for a new construction home in the 3,000 square foot range.”
 I can only laugh and wish this was the price increase.
 Commodity pricing of Lumber went from $264 to $1,684 from March of 2020 to May of 2021.
 The cost of lumber for a 3,000 square foot home went from $25,000.00 to over $100,000.00.
 Things normalized in the summer of 2021, but if you look closely pricing of lumber is on the way back up.
 Lumber takes on most of the negativity of the industry, but many areas of the industry were hit with these rising costs, including costs of labor.
-When I say I have little control of the business, this is part of the reason why.
+As a custom home remodeler, navigating these rising costs has been a significant challenge, contributing to the sense that controlling the business is tougher than ever

 Timelines To The Moon